 - 1. BELIEVES that a comprehensive strategy incorporating research, education, policy changes, and community partnerships is necessary to eliminate health disparities.
 (2004) - 2.
-URGES all medical schools to incorporate health disparities and cultural competency education into the curriculum, including but not limited to: - a. knowledge of disparities in healthcare access, treatment, outcomes, and health status on the basis of race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination; (2009) - b. the patient-physician relationship; (2009) - c. the health care delivery system; (2009) - d. limited English proficiency populations; (2009) - e. understanding of culture-specific illnesses and culture-specific treatments; (2009) - f. patient beliefs; provider biases and stereotyping.
-(2009) - g. culturally appropriate assessment tools of health literacy (2010) - 3.
-ENCOURAGES medical schools to design a specific curriculum for the above, including but not limited to: developing methods for education of cultural competency; establishing methods for implementation of skills learned; and subsequent testing of efficacy with evaluation of cultural competency. - 4.
-ENCOURAGES federal and state initiatives to eliminate health disparities "by providing" funding to cultural competency curriculum development in medical training, language access services for patients with limited English proficiency, and data collection and analysis by appropriate racial and ethnic demographic categorization to identify disproportionately high and adverse health and environmental effects on minority populations.
+URGES all medical schools to incorporate health disparities and cultural humility education into the curriculum, including but not limited to: - a. knowledge of disparities in healthcare access, treatment, outcomes, and health status on the basis of race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination; (2009) - b. the patient-physician relationship; (2009) - c. the health care delivery system; (2009) - d. limited English proficiency populations; (2009) - e. understanding of culture-specific illnesses and culture-specific treatments; (2009) - f. patient beliefs; provider biases and stereotyping.
+(2009) - g. culturally appropriate assessment tools of health literacy (2010) - ENCOURAGES medical schools to design a specific curriculum for the above, including but not limited to: developing methods for education of cultural humility; establishing methods for implementation of skills learned; and subsequent testing of efficacy with evaluation of cultural humility. - 4.
+ENCOURAGES federal and state initiatives to eliminate health disparities "by providing" funding to cultural humility curriculum development in medical training, language access services for patients with limited English proficiency, and data collection and analysis by appropriate racial and ethnic demographic categorization to identify disproportionately high and adverse health and environmental effects on minority populations.
 (2004) - 5.
-STRONGLY OPPOSES any efforts to weaken the office of minority health.
-(2004) - 6.
-RECOGNIZES the importance of a universal health care system in eliminating health disparities due to race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination.
+STRONGLY OPPOSES any efforts to weaken the Offices of Minority Health and/or Offices of Diversity and Inclusion.
+(2017) - 6.
+RECOGNIZES the importance of a universal single payer health care system in eliminating health disparities due to race, ethnicity, sex, sexual orientation, gender identity, religion, socioeconomic status, incarceration status, immigration status, disabilities and other groups facing societal discrimination.
 (2004) - 7.
-SUPPORTS increased efforts to evaluate and, if indicated, divert convicted or alleged offenders being held in jails or prisons with long-term medical problems to alternate forms of confinement, such as halfway houses, work releases, education or group homes, to more effectively deal with their medical problems. - ENCOURAGES the development of adequate screening, maintenance and emergency health-care facilities in jails, prisons and rehabilitation centers and FUTHER ENCOURAGES medical schools to be instrumental in developing these programs. - 10.
-SUPPORTS efforts of correctional facilities to use the least restrictive restraints necessary when the facility has an actual or constructive knowledge that an inmate is in the 2nd or 3rd trimester of pregnancy.
-No restraints of any kind shall be used on an inmate who is in labor, delivering her baby or recuperating from delivery unless there are compelling grounds to believe that the inmate presents: an immediate and serious threat or harm to herself, staff, or other correctional officers should be available and required to remove shackles immediately upon request of medical personnel.
-(2013)
+COMMITS to the work of dismantling structural racism embedded in all levels of the health care system.
+(2017)